- Monday 10 June 2019

 - 9AM Monday 29 July 2019

 - Wednesday 18 December 2019

 Acquittal of Funds

-The University’s RIF Collaborative Equipment Grant Scheme provides funding for research equipment that cannot feasibly be acquired through national funding for cutting-edge infrastructure of critical mass.
-Aligning with principles of the Melbourne Collaborative Research Infrastructure Program (MCRIP), the RIF Collaborative Equipment Grant Scheme aims to support equipment purchases of a collaborative nature, i.e. represent the needs of and have impact beyond a single research group.
+The University’s RIF Collaborative Equipment Grant Scheme provides funding for cutting-edge infrastructure of critical mass that cannot feasibly be acquired through National funding schemes.
+Aligning with principles of the Melbourne Collaborative Research Infrastructure Program (MCRIP), the RIF Collaborative Equipment Grant aims to support equipment purchases of a collaborative nature, i.e. those that represent the needs of a number of research areas and have impact beyond a single research group.

 Key eligibility criteria include: